Authentic Thai Therapy, Rooted in Tradition.

 Historical Origins

-Thai Massage (Nuad Bo'Rarn) is a healing art with roots deep in history, not merely a relaxation method.
-Its lineage traces back to Jivaka Kumar Bhaccha, a legendary physician from India who served the historical Buddha and the original Sangha monastic community.
-This connection grounds the practice in principles of compassion and mindfulness.
+Nuad Bo'Rarn is a healing art with deep historical roots.
+Its lineage traces back to Jivaka Kumar Bhaccha, a physician from India who served the historical Buddha and the original Sangha monastic community.
+This connection grounds the practice in principles of compassion and mindful attention.

-For centuries, this medical knowledge was revered alongside religious texts.
-In 1832, King Rama III preserved this tradition by ordering the remaining medical knowledge to be carved into stone at Wat Pho (The Temple of the Reclining Buddha).
-These inscriptions describe the energy pathways and therapy points that guide practitioners today.
+For centuries, this medical knowledge was preserved alongside religious texts.
+In 1832, King Rama III commissioned the remaining teachings to be carved into stone at Wat Pho, the Temple of the Reclining Buddha in Bangkok.
+Those inscriptions describe the energy pathways and therapy points that guide practitioners today.

 The Philosophy of Balance